 I’m not sure if Jay Z ghostwrites for rappers, singers and bunnies anymore, but the price to get S Dot Carter to make your sh*t tighter just went all the way up.
-The man “with the hand that don’t write” has just been nominated for entry into the 2017 class for the Songwriters Hall of Fame.
+The man “with the hand that don’t write” was nominated for entry into the 2017 class for the Songwriters Hall of Fame late last year, and now he’s officially been inducted.
 This makes your boy Hov the very first rapper to receive a nomination.
 Between this and Tupac’s Rock and Roll Hall of Fame nomination, whoever thought hip-hop would take it this far?

 Per the organization, the Songwriters Hall of Fame is “dedicated to recognizing the work and lives of those composers and lyricists who create music around the world.”
 And what better emcee than Jay Z, who literally has a lyric for every conceivable scenario in life.
 Even uninspired lyrics like “Jigga Man Volume 3, I’m back looking like me” or “Bounce up like roundball” have their place and time.